-- 138 EFRAG notes that IFRS 9 sets out a framework for determining the amount of ECL.
-However, it does not set bright lines or a mechanistic approach to determining when lifetime losses are required to be recognised, nor does it dictate the exact basis on which entities should determine forward-looking scenarios to consider when estimating ECL. - 139 Therefore, judgements and estimates would need to be applied.
-The judgements and estimates are based on multiple sources of information combining internal and external data including forward-looking and macroeconomic information. - 140 The feedback received by EFRAG confirmed mixed views on the extent to which additional credit risk disclosures should be proposed by the IASB.

-- 141 On the one hand, EFRAG has been informed that the level of disclosures provided is not always sufficient to understand the high level of uncertainty arising from the level of judgement required by IFRS 9 for recognition of ECL.
+- 141 EFRAG notes that IFRS 9 sets out a framework for determining the amount of ECL.
+However, it does not set bright lines or a mechanistic approach to determining when lifetime losses are required to be recognised, nor does it dictate the exact basis on which entities should determine forward-looking scenarios to consider when estimating ECL. - 142 Therefore, judgements and estimates would need to be applied.
+The judgements and estimates are based on multiple sources of information combining internal and external data including forward-looking and macroeconomic information. - 143 The feedback received by EFRAG confirmed mixed views on the extent to which additional credit risk disclosures should be proposed by the IASB. - 144 EFRAG has been informed that the level of disclosures provided is not always sufficient to understand the high level of uncertainty arising from the level of judgement required by IFRS 9 for recognition of ECL.
 Stakeholders indicated that analysis of banks' credit risk disclosures showed a significant diversity in practice with different levels of detail about the assumptions taken, credit risk management policies, methodologies and models applied.
 The structure of disclosures also varied significantly.
-It was also noted that often the disclosures were not clear enough on how the ECL figures were derived and excessively influenced by the regulatory framework in each jurisdiction. - 142 On the other hand, EFRAG has also been informed that there are no fatal flaws in IFRS 7 disclosure requirements and that they together with disclosure objectives provide an adequate basis for entities to be able to disclose credit risk and result in relevant and comparable information.
-These stakeholders have indicated that the regulatory institutions have an important role in ensuring comparability of information.
-EFRAG is of view that the credit risk disclosure requirements in IFRS 7, by focusing on disclosure objectives reflect the principle-based approach of the ECL model which enables entities to provide the information about the credit risk management practices, amounts of ECL and credit risk exposure which they consider relevant and useful for the users of financial statements. - 143 Therefore, should the IASB consider developing new disclosure requirements, it should ensure that they do not negatively affect the principle-based approach.
-EFRAG also highlights the importance of discipline in disclosing information which is sufficient and relevant for the users' understanding of the entities' approach to impairment and its impact on financial statements.
+It was also noted that often the disclosures were not clear enough on how the ECL figures were derived and excessively influenced by the regulatory framework in each jurisdiction. - 145 At the same time, some constituents are of the view that there are no fatal flaws in IFRS 7 disclosure requirements and that they together with disclosure objectives provide an adequate basis for entities to be able to provide sufficient credit risk disclosures, resulting in relevant information.
+These stakeholders have indicated that the regulatory institutions have an important role in ensuring comparability of information. - 146 EFRAG notes that the credit risk disclosure requirements in IFRS 7, by focusing on disclosure objectives reflect the principle-based approach of the ECL model which enables entities to provide the information about the credit risk management practices, amounts of ECL and credit risk exposure which they consider relevant and useful for the users of financial statements.